Ruhaan838/100Day-GPU/README.md

 Learn what is the sparse Matrix, Learn what is the ELL and COO methods for storing the sparse Matrix.
 Understand the importance of the sparse Matrix in real life.

+## 1️⃣2️⃣ Day - 12

+Learn the how do parallel merge sort in cuda.